Juice-Labs/libdisplay-info/README.md

 submitter adheres to the [Developer Certificate of Origin 1.1].
 This project follows the [freedesktop.org Contributor Covenant].

+## Building

+libdisplay-info is built using [Meson].
+It has no dependencies.

+    meson build/
+    ninja -C build/

 ## Testing

 The low-level EDID library is tested against [edid-decode]. `test/data/`